 The following text is based on a transcript by V. S. of a lecture on Plato’s Republic.
 As usual, I have edited his transcript to remove excessive wordiness.

 But what is the Republic about?
 Many people think that’s obvious.
 The Republic of Plato is a book of political philosophy.
 Its title in Greek is Politeia and is translated as “republic.”
 That sounds like politics.
-If you open the Republic you will find that there are all kinds of discussions of political issues.
+If you open the Republic you will find all kinds of discussions of political issues.

 The dialogue begins with the question “What is justice?,” which occupies the first book and really all the rest of the Republic as well.
 When you get into the second book, the topic becomes the founding of cities.
 Socrates and his companions talk about the nature of culture, the founding of civilization, and the unfolding of civilization towards some kind of completion.
-As it turns out, the complete and best form of civilization is described as a city which has three classes.
+As it turns out, the complete and best form of civilization is described as a city that has three classes.
 There’s a working class, a warrior class (the soldiers and policemen, called guardians), and then a ruling class, who are philosophers, of all things.

 The education of guardians and of philosopher-rulers is laid out in great detail in the Republic.
 There is also an extensive discussion of the marital and family relationships that exist amongst the ruling class.
 There is no such thing as the private family or private property among the rulers.
 Children are raised by the state in common.
 Property is held in common.
 Sexual pairing is determined by lottery, so that personal preferences don’t enter into it.
 No one knows their own children or their own parents, because that would create conflicting loyalties.
 When people know their own offspring and parents, this provides them with objects of loyalty over and above the state, and the ruling class is to be bred to have no conflicting loyalties that would get in the way of their allegiance to the public good.

 As it turns out, though, we discover that one simply can’t leave to chance who ends up running societies.
 Every society has to have some mechanism by which we can assure that the best people rule.
-The mechanism by which the best are to come to rule in the Republic has two forms.
+The mechanism by which the best come to rule in the Republic has two forms.

 One is an educational mechanism by which the brightest minds are promoted, and it doesn’t matter from what class they come.
 Even the children of the working classes, if they are extremely bright, can be promoted.
 And the children of the upper classes, if they’re very stupid, can be easily demoted and gotten out of the way.